AliaksandrTsimokhau/aws-mentoring/materials/03_compute_services/tasks/Launch_EC2_instance.md

 ## Tearing down

-Terminate instance(see the explanation above), security group and ssh-key.S
+Terminate instance(see the explanation above), security group and ssh-key.